iOess/ioess.github.com/travel/index.md

 <p>
-After graduating from college, I was fortunate to have been able to travel and live abroad.
-I survived the -45 degree C winter in Mongolia.
-And I resided in both 4-season and tropical parts of Vietnam.
-In Europe, I lived in Bavarian Germany, and the emerald isle of Ireland, which is like a second home to me.
-And I visited several countries in between.
-Now that I'm back in the United States, New York City has proven to be just as exciting a place as any!</p>
+After graduating from college, I was fortunate to have been able to travel and live and work abroad.
+I survived the -45 degree winter in Mongolia.
+I resided in both 4-season and tropical parts of Vietnam.
+In Europe, I frequented the festivals of Bavarian Germany.
+My favorite home was the welcoming emerald isle of Ireland.
+I also visited several countries in between.
+Now that I'm back in the United States, New York City has proven to be just as exciting!</p>
 <br><br>
-Here are just a couple of pictures I had on my computer.
-I'll put up more of my favorites when I fix my media HDD.
+Below are a couple of pictures from my travels.
+I'll post more when I get my media HDD fixed!
 <br><br>
 <img align="center" src="/images/travel_fishwatermark.jpg" height="100%" width="100%" alt="Plitvice Lake in Croatia"/>
 <p>
 Plitvice lake in Croatia.
 The water is so pristine and blue that it looks like I went snorkeling.
-I'm just peering down at the lake in front it me.
+I'm really just peering down at the lake in front of me.
 </p>
 <br><br>
 <img align="center" src="/images/travel_skullwatermark.jpg" height="100%" width="100%" alt=""/>